MYTE21/COVID.Death/README.md

 proportion of its population that is infected with Covid-19.
 Of all the continents, `Europe` has the highest death rate (19,38,508).
 In conclusion, there have been a total of `6,131,45,066` cases and `64,98,075` fatalities from Covid-19 worldwide, resulting in a mortality rate of `1.059%`. `death.sql` file contains records that were produced.
+#### Death & Vaccination
+The number of `Covid-19` fatalities and casualties is increasing daily.
+However, as `vaccinations` have advanced, so has the rate of immunization.
+The `death_and_vaccination.sql` file contains the development for this statement.
+We also established a `temporary table` and `view` in this part for upcoming analysis.

 ### Visualizations